-As demand continues to grow and evolve requires sophisticated products, new ones will be introduced.
+As demand continues to grow and evolve sophisticated products, new ones will be introduced.

 In Malaysia, where Islamic finance is rapidly growing, more Shariah-compliant investment options, such as the Mudarabah contract, are entering the market.
 Let’s discuss how to spot Sharia-compliant investment opportunities and the challenges of investing in them.